 Applications of Magnetoplasmonics:

-The application of magnetoplasmonics has a vast range of possibilities in number of fields including clinical therapy, biophysics, diagnostics, bio-imaging, environmental monitoring, biophysics, chemical and biological sensing, ultra-fast molecular sensing for early disease detection, magneto-plasmon-enabled photo-thermal therapy, magneto-plasmon-assisted laser welding, plasmon-assisted photo-acoustic imaging and magneto-plasmon-enhanced spectroscopies, like SERS for magneto-plasmonic structures and fields are expected to extend the production of energy and in exploration of space as well.
+The application of magnetoplasmonics has a vast range of possibilities in a number of fields including clinical therapy, biophysics, diagnostics, bio-imaging, environmental monitoring, biophysics, chemical and biological sensing, ultra-fast molecular sensing for early disease detection, magneto-plasmon-enabled photo-thermal therapy, magneto-plasmon-assisted laser welding, plasmon-assisted photo-acoustic imaging and magneto-plasmon-enhanced spectroscopies, like SERS for magneto-plasmonic structures and fields are expected to extend the production of energy and in the exploration of space as well.

 Some other additional areas where magnetoplasmonic-based devices and structures can be used are magneto-plasmon based isolators, photo-detectors, harvesting and conversion of solar energy along with the coupling of magneto-plasmons to chemical reactions in order to achieve high selectivity and activity for energy saving, switching and sensing and tuning of magneto-optical properties at the femtosecond speed.

 Some other highly promising areas where the potential of this technology can be fully utilized include the development of bio-nanomagnetic and magetoplasmonic bioengineering, high-performance magnetronic devices and green energy, biomedicine and biology to mention a few.